telstrapurple/PurpleInterviews/src/interviews/data.md

 ## Completion

-When the solution is above is complete, save any artefacts created and share them with the Consultant/ Talent Acquisition Specialist who contacted you from Telstra Purple.
+When the solution above is complete, save any artefacts created and share them with the Consultant/Talent Acquisition Specialist who contacted you from Telstra Purple.
 If also possible, please keep your Cloud service provider environment running until the in-person technical interview has been conducted or as otherwise advised.

 When the solution is code complete, share your source code and supporting artefacts with the Consultant/ Talent Acquisition Specialist who contacted you from Telstra Purple.